- Download our Moving to South Korea Guide (PDF)

 Opening a bank account

-To open a bank account in South Korea, expats will need a copy of their working visa, Residence Card, passport, and in some cases, certificate of employment.
-Although the Residence Card has the cardholder's address printed on it, it's also helpful for applicants to bring in a copy of their address written in both Korean and English for the bank to capture it properly.
+To open a bank account in South Korea, expats will need their passports, and long-term residents will need a Residence Card.
+Some banks may also request a copy of your working visa and certificate of employment.
+Although the Residence Card has your address printed on it, it’s also helpful to bring in a copy of your address written in both Korean and English for the bank to capture it properly.

-Once the necessary forms have been filled in, the bank will issue the applicant a bank card.
-It's important to note that this is an ATM card, not a debit card.
-Should an expat require debit card facilities, or a card that works overseas, they will need to ask the bank for one specifically.
+Once you’ve filled in the necessary forms, the bank will issue you a bank card.
+This may be a domestic-only debit card.
+Should you require international card facilities or a card that works overseas, you will need to ask the bank for one specifically.

-Internet banking also isn't necessarily included.
-New arrivals should also ensure their bank creates a digital certificate for them, which allows them to complete online transfers.
-Expats should have banking staff set up all of their banking needs when their account is first created.
+Internet banking also isn’t necessarily included.
+You should also ensure your bank creates a digital certificate for you, which allows you to complete online transfers.
+Have banking staff set up all of your banking needs when your account is first created.

 Credit cards and ATMs

 ATMs are plentiful in cities and are primarily found in convenience stores, hotels, banks, post offices or train stations.
-Although some are available 24/7 and accept foreign cards, many are only online during the day between 8am or 9am and midnight and only accept Korean bank cards.
+Although some ATMs are available 24/7 and accept foreign cards, many are only online during the day, between 8am or 9am and midnight, and only accept Korean bank cards.
+Look for ATMs marked ‘Global ATM’ for the best chance of using foreign cards.

 Taxes in South Korea

-Expats who will be living in South Korea for 183 days or more in a tax year will be considered tax residents.
-South Korean income tax is calculated based on a progressive scale and ranges from six to 45 percent.
-Those in the top income bracket, earning an excess of one billion KRW, will be taxed 45 percent of their salary.
-In addition to income tax, individuals are also charged a residents' tax, which amounts to around 10 percent of the income tax amount.
-Therefore, this means that high-earning individuals will be taxed 49.5 percent of their income in total.
+You will be considered a tax resident if you live in South Korea for 183 days or more in a tax year.
+South Korean income tax is calculated based on a progressive scale and ranges from 6 to 45 percent.
+Those in the top income bracket will be taxed 45 percent of their salary.
+In addition to income tax, you are also charged a residents’ tax, which amounts to around 10 percent of the income tax amount.
+High earners will be taxed up to 49.5 percent of their income in total.

 Some expats receive a partial or complete exemption from paying tax for a specified number of years of their stay in South Korea.
 These include English teachers working in state schools and qualified foreign engineers.
-As of 2023, expats working in South Korea can apply for a flat tax rate for up to 20 years, which has been increased from an initial five years.
+As of 2023, certain foreign nationals working in South Korea can apply for a flat income tax rate of 20.9 percent (comprising 19 percent income tax and 1.9 percent local tax) for up to 20 years, which has been increased from an initial five years.
+This may be beneficial for high earners compared to progressive rates.

-Some expats can also opt to pay taxes either in their home country or in South Korea.
-This depends on their resident status and whether their country has a double taxation avoidance agreement with the South Korean government.
+You can also opt to pay taxes either in your home country or in South Korea.
+This depends on your resident status and whether your country has a double taxation avoidance agreement with the South Korean government.

 Expat Health Insurance